Ok. At this point, you’ve probably heard about the many advantages of tankless water heaters.

 - Built-in recirculation pump

 The first and most important difference is that the RUR199iN model has a built-in recirculation pump.
 It eliminates a significant disadvantage of the previous model.
-You don’t have to wait for hot water to get to your fixture.
+You don’t have to wait for hot water to get to your faucets.
 You get instant hot water.